top of page

 Erminia Dell'Oro (Asmara, 1938) is the granddaughter of one of the first Italian settlers who arrived in Eritrea in 1886.
 At the age of twenty she moved to Milan to continue her studies.
 She visited Asmara, where her family lived, to write articles and reports.
 Her first book, Asmara Addio (1988) was a great success.
 She is the author of many books both for adults and children.
 Currently, Erminia is involved in promoting reading and participates in meetings in various regions of Italy in schools, libraries and prisons.

 Oonagh Stransky has translated works of fiction by Italian authors Starnone, Montale, Pontiggia, Lucarelli, and Spaziani, and nonfiction by Saviano, Pasolini, and others.
-Her translations have received English PEN grants, including this one, and have been nominated for the Dublin Impac Award.
-Born in Paris, she grew up in the Middle East and London, went to university in America, and lived in NYC for nearly two decades before settling in Italy.
+Her translations have received English PEN grants, and have been nominated for various awards, including the Dublin Impac Award, the International Booker Prize, the Oxford-Weidenfeld Award, the ALTA IPTA prize, and the Silver Dagger Award.

 PREVIEW (PAGES 1-4)